 The crippled man heard God’s Word preached.
 It is clear that hearing the Word produced faith in his heart, because the preacher Paul looked at him and “saw that he had faith to be healed.”
 Then Paul spoke out, “Stand up on your feet,” and the man was instantly healed.

 Hearing God’s Word produces faith, as it did with the lame man.
-If you want to be a man or woman of faith, study the Scriptures, God’s Word.
+If you want to be a man or woman of great faith, study the Scriptures, God’s Word.
 Take time each day to read them.
 My wife Linda and I read a few chapters out loud together each day, covering the Bible in about one year.

 Each time before reading, I suggest praying the message of Psalm 119:18 — “Open my eyes that I may see wonderful things in your law.”
 Ask God to enable you to see and hear and understand God’s Word deep within your spirit.